-Today we can gain a more complete overview of his inquiries in philosophy, hermeneutics and existentialism because of the translations of his writings beside English, also in French, Portuguese, Spanish, and other languages.
-In French, thanks to the philosopher Gilles Tiberghien and his colleagues, we have an important trilogy: Conversations sur l'esthétique, Ontologie et liberté and Esthétique.
-Théorie de la formativité which was published in 2007.
-It has been a very long time since 1954, when Pareyson 'at the time aged thirty-six' and, despite his young age, 'was not an unknown scholar' (Tiberghien, 2007: 5).
+Today we can gain a more complete overview of his inquiries in philosophy, hermeneutics, and existentialism because of the translations of his writings into English, French, Portuguese, Spanish, and other languages.
+It has been a very long time since 1954, when Pareyson, "at the time aged thirty-six" and despite his young age, "was not an unknown scholar" (Tiberghien, 2007: 5).

-Why was Luigi Pareyson, who is celebrated as a great philosopher, translated after so many years?
-One possible answer is that this delay was due to the fact that his work is focused on the 'practical' character of art, and on the productive moment of art.
-In common sense language - as in philosophy - 'practice' is opposed to theory, and the two terms are considered not only oppositional but hierarchically related so that practical knowledge is devalued with respect to 'theory' and 'theoretical knowledge' (Gherardi, 2000).
-In this regard we argue that an aesthetic philosophy - like the one elaborated by Pareyson - can provide a firm grounding for theorizing about knowing in practice and knowing as corporeal doing.
+Why did it take so long to translate Pareyson's work?
+After all, he is celebrated as a great philosopher.
+One possible answer is that his work focused on the "practical" character of art and the productive moment of art.
+In commonsense language, as in philosophy, practice is opposed to theory, and the two terms are considered not only oppositional but hierarchically related so that practical knowledge is devalued with respect to theory and theoretical knowledge (Gherardi, 2000).
+In this regard we argue that an aesthetic philosophy, like the one elaborated by Pareyson, can provide a firm grounding for theorizing about knowing in practice and knowing as corporeal doing.

-After this short biographical presentation, our essay will address the following three themes: (i) the Italian philosophical context in which 'Estetica.
-Teoria della formatività' appeared; (ii) how the book was received within aesthetic organizational research; and (iii) Pareyson's contribution to the study of organizational practices.
-We shall conclude with discussion on the value of reading Pareyson today within a community of organizational and management scholars.
+In the following sections we address three themes: (1) the Italian philosophical context in which Estetica: Teoria della formatività appeared, (2) how the book was received within the aesthetic organizational research field, and (3) Pareyson's contribution to the study of organizational practices.
+We conclude with a discussion of the value of reading Pareyson today within a community of organizational and management scholars.